top of page

 Natalie Du Pasquier, Untitled, 2020, Courtesy the artist

-It was in 1980 that L'altra metà dell'avanguardia, the historic exhibition curated by Lea Vergine, was presented in Milan.
+It was in 1980 when L'altra metà dell'avanguardia, the historic exhibition curated by Lea Vergine, was presented in Milan.
 It was the result of a laborious process of rediscovery of women artists who, in Vergine's own words, "had been entirely erased" from the collective memory.

 As Di Raddo herself writes: "The history of abstract art in the avant-garde period was essentially a male history.
 The few women involved were mostly linked, as wives or daughters, to male artists and despite their great commitment in private, they were only rarely valued at public events.
 It was not until the 1970s that women's work was finally recognised, although often in exhibitions that were not specifically dedicated to abstraction because they were more oriented towards feminist themes".